shakfu/py-js/README.md

 5. **Anything Messages**.
 It responds to any kind of messages other than the standard ones specified, but practically can `evalualte` (in the `eval` sense above) a message format which is a similar to a python generic function call: `<callable> [arg1 arg2 ... arg_n] [key1=val1 key2=val2 ... keyN=valN]`

+6. **line REPL**.
+The `py`has two bpatcher line `repls`, one of which embeds a `py` object and another which has an outlet to connect to one.
+The repl includes a convenient menu with all a `py` object's methods and also have a coll-based history features which provides arrow-up/arrow-down recall of all entries in a session.
+Of course, a coll can made to save all commands if required.

-6. **Code Editor**.
+7. **Code Editor**.
 Double-clicking on the object open a code-editor which can have a `read` message which reads a file, specified as an attribute, into the editor, and also a `load` message which `reads` the file and then `execfile` it into the editor.

-7. **Exposing Max API to Python** A significant part of the `c74support/max-includes` has been converted to a cython `.pxd` file called `api_max.pxd` and available to `api.pyx` cython module which is converted to c-code and embedded in the external.
+8. **Exposing Max API to Python** A significant part of the `c74support/max-includes` has been converted to a cython `.pxd` file called `api_max.pxd` and available to `api.pyx` cython module which is converted to c-code and embedded in the external.
 This enables a custom python builtin module called `api` which can be imported by python scripts in `py` objects and also via `import` messages.
 What this effectively means is that python scripts in `py` objects can directly call max c-api functions.

-8. **Globals Exchange**.
+9. **Globals Exchange**.
 The `py` external has special builtin python module called `globex` which exposes globals which can be read and written from the python script side and also from the c external side.

 ## Building